L'Acadie blanc: Viticulture

 L'Acadie blanc is a very cold hardy vine able to withstand temperatures as low as -22 C to -25 C, making it much hardier than the more widely planted Seyval blanc.
 The vine is an early to mid-ripening grape that has to the potential to be very productive and high yielding if not kept in check by winter pruning and later seasonal green harvesting.
 L'Acadie blanc tends to produce loose bunches which gives it some protection towards the viticultural hazard of botrytis bunch rot.
 There have been successes growing certified organically.

 Wine regions

 L'Acadie blanc is most widely planted in Nova Scotia where its cold hardiness is valued.
 Other plantings exist in north-central Ontario and Quebec where the grape's strong disease resistance makes it a promising planting.
-In Quebec some of the warmer southern regions of the province tends to produce styles lacking acidity while Québécois plantings in cooler areas have been increasing.
+In Quebec some of the warmer southern regions of the province tend to produce styles lacking acidity while Québécois plantings in cooler areas have been increasing.